azurecitadel/azurecitadel.github.io/labs/portal.md

 -   **Subnet address range:** _10.4.1.0/24_

 Once created, click on the new VNet in the Azure101IaaS resource group
--   THis will open up the "blade"
+-   This will open up the "blade"
 -   Scroll down the pane and find Subnets in the Settings area
 -   Add _dbSubnet_ (10.4.2.0/24)